bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 To publish an app using Ship, you need a minimum of two things:

-* Either an .xcarchive.zip, an APK or an Android App Bundle which must be placed in the directory stored in the `BITRISE_DEPLOY_DIR` Environment Variable.
-For iOS apps, the **Xcode Archive & Export for iOS** Step does this by default; for Android apps, any Step that builds an APK - such as **Android Build** - does it.
+* Either an `.xcarchive.zip` file, an APK or an Android App Bundle which must be placed in the directory stored in the `BITRISE_DEPLOY_DIR` Environment Variable.
+For iOS apps, the **Xcode Archive & Export for iOS** Step does this by default; for Android apps, any Step that builds an APK - such as **Android Build** or **Gradle Runner** - does it.
 * All exposed Workflows must include a **Deploy to Bitrise.io** Step.

 Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an APK, you can publish that using Ship.
-You don't have to expose a Workflow (or more), but in this case all your app's Workflows that contain **Deploy to Bitrise.io** Step display all those Workflow artifacts.
+You don't necessarily have to expose a Workflow (or more).
+In this case all your app's Workflows that contain **Deploy to Bitrise.io** Step display all artifacts which are related to your app's Workflows.

 {% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be of version 1.9.0 and the **Xcode Archive & Export for iOS** Step for iOS apps must be of version 2.6.0 - older versions of the Steps do not support Ship."%}